-The following represents the Company's cash, cash equivalents and restricted cash as of September 30, 2024 and December 31, 2023:
+The following represents the Company's cash, cash equivalents and restricted cash as of March 31, 2025 and December 31, 2024:

-Sep otember 30, Ε December 31,

-2024 2023
+March 31, 2025 ember 31, 2024

-Cash and cash equivalents \$ 329.8 \$ 264.5
+Cash and cash equivalents \$ 309.2 \$ 376.0

-Restricted cash 8.0 7.0
+Restricted cash 10.5 9.7

-Total cash, cash equivalents and restricted cash \$ 337.8 \$ 271.5
+Total cash, cash equivalents and restricted cash \$ 319.7 \$ 385.7

 Cash and cash equivalents consist primarily of bank deposits and money market accounts with maturities of three months or less at the date of acquisition and are stated at cost, which approximates fair value.
 The Company's restricted cash primarily relates to insurance policy premiums collected by the Company that it holds in a segregated cash account for transmittal to the underwriting carrier, or settlement of insurance related claims.
+The Company also has restricted cash relating to security deposits for certain office leases.
 The carrying value of restricted cash approximates fair value.
-The Company also has restricted cash relating to security deposits for certain office leases.